silaan/sanjunipero/README.md

 # sanjunipero
-Our team is creating project directed for music service such Spotify, Apple Music.
-We chose that topic because we are interested in music industry and want to share that with others.
+Our team is creating project directed for music service such as Spotify, Apple Music.
+We chose that topic because we are interested in music industry and want to share that experience with others.